ngrok/ngrok-docs/docs/guides/limits.md

 ## ​Endpoints

-As a free user of ngrok, you can only have one live endpoint at a time.
+As a free user of ngrok you can define up to 3 endpoints in a [configuration](https://ngrok.com/docs/agent/config/) served by the same agent at the same time.

-That means you can’t simultaneously connect to a TCP address and host an app online at the same time in the free plan.

 ### What is an endpoint?

 An endpoint is any device, app, or API that connects to a computer network.
 When you put an app online at foo.ngrok-free.app (using your free static domain), that’s one endpoint.
-If you put a device online using a TCP tunnel, that’s another endpoint.
+If you connect to a device using a TCP protocol at 9.67.
+1.100, that’s another endpoint.

 ### How does ngrok calculate endpoints for limits?

 ngrok uses a combination of unique host:port combinations to calculate endpoints.
 You cannot have one of more than one of these in use at a time.
 Unlike other limits, this limit does not refresh at the end of each calendar month, you must simply stop using one endpoint in order to get another.
-For example, you can not have an open connection to a TCP endpoint if you want to serve your app on foo.ngrok.com.

-## Data transfer out limits
+## Data transfer out

 Inbound traffic: Unlimited
 Outbound traffic: 1gb per month for users on Free Tier